Siamese Algae Eater

 20 gallon tank, temperture 26 - 28C; pH about 7.6, 2 teaspoons of salt to every 5 gallons of new water.
 The substrate is sand, covered in snail shells.
 (They have also spawned when the pH was only 7, so I don't think it's particularly critical as long as things are a little hard, and warm.)

 Plants are critical.
-Boys play rough, and it's good to have a densley overgrown environment for females and fry to disappear into.
+Boys play rough, and it's good to have a densely overgrown environment for females and fry to disappear into.
 Go for a 'Dutch-style' planting, even if you just use guppy grass and hornwort.
 Plants also foster the growth of rotifers, paramecia, copepods etc. - which babies enjoy munching on.

 Spawning has always occurred in a raised clump of moss or hair algae.
 The male chases the female, then synchronizes his movements with hers, hanging beside her and a quarter body-length back.
 He butts her ventral region with his head, repeatedly.
 This goes on for a while until they slide into the moss, her first, then him, for a number of passes.